jucax/meme-generator-project/Readme.md

-gContainsb all the files for a meme generator tthat allowed me to practice the basic contcents.
+Containsb all the files for a meme generator tthat allowed me to practice the basic contcents.